lakwet/voracious_sort/README.md

 # Voracious sort

-Welcome on our GitHub dear visitor.
+Dear visitor, welcome on our GitHub.

 ## Introduction